ProSe-Dev/prose/README.md

 Sample cluster configurations can be found in the examples directory at `prose/examples`.

-**TODO**: scripts currently make use of a macro `cdf` which changes to the correct directory.
-This should be fixed using `run.sh` and the passing of correct environment variables.

 ## Contributing

 To contribute to ProSe, a few special dependencies are required.